Yes, you can eat zucchini raw! This zucchini salad, seasoned with olive oil, lemon juice and garlic, is the perfect summer side dish.

-Lemon juice: Freshly squeezed is definitely the way to go.
+Lemon juice: Freshly squeezed tastes best and is definitely the way to go.

 Minced garlic: Mince it yourself or use the stuff that comes in a jar.
 Both work, although freshly minced will taste better.

-Red pepper flakes: They don’t make the salad spicy, they just add an additional layer of flavor.
+Red pepper flakes: They don’t make the salad very spicy (at least not to my palate).
+They merely add an additional layer of flavor.